ijgarrett/stock_price_prediction/README.md

-# Stock Price Prediction with LSTM
+u# Stock Price Prediction with LSTM

 This project uses historical stock data to predict the next day’s closing price of a stock using an LSTM (Long Short-Term Memory) neural network in PyTorch.
 I completed this project in September 2025, implementing a full pipeline for feature engineering, sequence creation, model training, evaluation, and visualization.

 ## Project Overview

 The goal is to predict the next day’s closing price of a stock using past stock prices and engineered features.
 The model uses a sliding window of past 30 days to forecast the next closing price.
-Additional features beyond the raw closing price, such as returns, moving averages, volatility, momentum, and volume, are included to improve predictive performance.
+Additional features beyond the raw closing price, such as returns, momentum, moving averages, volatility, momentum, and volume, are included to improve predictive performance.

 ## Dataset